 “A high-speed story that will draw teens in and keep them turning pages until they reach the unpredictable and thrilling ending.
 A must for YA collections.”
-(School Library Journel)
+(School Library Journal)

-A timely, gripping teen novel about a boy who must take up the search for his sister when she goes missing from a neighborhood where black girls’ disappearances are too often overlooked, from debut author Pamela Harris.
+A 2022 NAACP Image Award for Outstanding Literary Work nominee and a 2022 Edgar Award nominee, this timely, gripping teen novel is about a boy who must take up the search for his sister when she goes missing from a neighborhood where Black girls’ disappearances are too often overlooked, from debut author Pamela Harris.
 Perfect for fans of Jason Reynolds and Tiffany D. Jackson.

 If I hadn’t hung up on her that night, she would be at our house, spending time with Grandma.